Selman Army Air Field: Training airfield

-On August 11, a motor convoy from Turner Army Airfield, Albany, Georgia, brought the cadres of the first squadrons of ground troops to the post.
+On August 11, a motor convoy from Turner Field, Albany, Georgia, brought the cadres of the first squadrons of ground troops to the post.
 On August 15, the AAF Pre-Flight School(Bombardier-Navigator) was transferred to Selman AAF from Maxwell Field, Alabama.
 The day after the arrival of the staff, enlisted men and cadets of the Pre-Flight School, classes were in session in improvised academic halls.
 The cadets had lost only one day of classes in moving nearly 400 miles, with the day spent on the train.
 Vultee BT-13 Valiants were flown for basic flying training, and TC-47 Skytrains and TC-46 Commandos were used beginning in late 1944 for various administrative needs by the Base Flight.

 The last elements of the Advanced Navigation School arrived on the night of September 14, one day less than three months after the activation date.
 Selman Field was the largest navigation school in the United States in its time and the nation's only complete navigation course—from start to finish—during World War II.
 The vast majority of aircraft flown at Selman AAF were Beech C-45 Expeditors, also known as the AT-7.
 Of the hundreds of fields that were operated by the Army Air Forces, it was only at Selman that a cadet could get his entire training—pre-flight and advanced—and wind up with a commission and navigators wings without ever leaving the field.